Last updated

 Do I have enough data for my apps?

 For most of these apps, you’re going to need an internet connection to get the full experience.
 Phone apps use more data than almost any other function of your phone, so check out our data usage guide to figure out how much high-speed data you normally use.
-While needing a ton of data may not be a problem at home, you’ll need a data plan for anywhere you don’t have a free Wi-Fi connection.
-Luckily there are plenty of great unlimited plans you can take advantage of that won’t eat into your candy budget.
+Luckily, you can take advantage of plenty of great unlimited plans that won’t eat into your candy budget.

 Smaller carriers called MVNOs offer service at discounted rates on the larger carrier’s networks.
 While they may not have as many perks, you can typically find solid plan options with plenty of priority data at a much friendlier price than the major carriers like AT&T, T-Mobile, and Verizon.
 Plus, these carriers usually offer access to 5G networks too, so you can count on having fast speeds.